FirmwGuy/CEP/docs/L1_COHERENCE/L1-ALGORITHMS.md

 - Both systems attach the originating intent as a parent link so auditors can trace why a decision or debt exists.

 ### Transient structures
 - Adjacency mirrors maintain three dictionaries per being bucket: `out_bonds`, `in_bonds`, and `ctx_by_role`.
-Currently the enzyme only appends links; TODO comments flag where stale entries should be removed once change detection lands.
+Each rebuild clears existing references to the touched bond or context before recreating the links.
 - Because they live under `/tmp`, deleting the whole subtree is safe.
 The next heartbeat rebuilds whatever is required for the touched entities.

 ---